 Creative Learning - 20 credits

-The students will engage with direct experiences including learning through play in the outdoor environment in order to appreciate the development of collaborative and problem solving skills and how these impact on child development and learning.
+Students will engage with direct experiences including learning through play in the outdoor environment in order to appreciate the development of collaborative and problem solving skills and how these impact on child development and learning.

 Digital Development - 20 credits

 Technology in education has the power to fully transform the whole learning experience, and to make learning easily accessible to all.
-The use of a range of apps will be explored whilst designing learning opportunities that take advantage of technology and allow learners to gain better access.
+The use of a range of apps is explored whilst designing learning opportunities that take advantage of technology and allow learners to gain better access.
 Resource creation is an important part of the process as well as instructional design of those resources.

 Educational Research Journey - 20 credits